dyihoon90/glogging/README.md

 # Opiniated audit logger for Express HTTP & Transactions

-This library builds on winston to provide a GLogger class to
+This library builds on winston to provide a GLogger class to do logging for:

+1. requests in express
+2. logging for transactions to external systems in express

+There are 3 modes:

+### LOCAL
+- defaults to have transport for console.
+- Log level up to debug
+### DEV
+- Defaults to have transport for console.
+- Log level up to info
+### PRODUCTION
+- Defaults to have no transport at all.
+Use logger.addTransport to add a winston log transport
+- Log level up to info

+### EXAMPLES

+For example usage of this library, clone this library, do `npm i`, then:

+Run `npm run example` to see normal and transaction function decorator examples

+Run `npm run example-server` to create an example express server and see middleware examples

 This library includes a few things: